FastTune/FastTune/README.md

 **FastTune** is an AI tuner for guitar, ukulele, bass, banjo, mandolin, violin and etc.

+It utilizes the transformer-based tuneNN network model for abstract timbre modeling, supporting tuning for 12+ instrument types.

 <!-- <img src='./image/web.png'  style="max-width: 100%;" >  -->